There is no other animal so connected to mankind than the dog. But where did they come from and who let them in?

 Since then, Man has wielded significant influence over the dogs’ size, shape and temperament.

-Firstly, as humans travelled (with their canid friends) and occupied varying (sometimes extreme) environments, so natural selection favoured different features for different locations.
+Firstly, as humans travelled (with their canid friends) and occupied varying (sometimes extreme) environments, so natural selection favoured different features in different locations.
 It’s easy to see how a thick waterproof coat might be an advantage in a cold, wet climate.

-We have since discovered and taken full advantage of our ability to breed for particular traits, but being human we have taken this to extremes which are often not in the best interests of the dog (many have health problems and some cannot perform normal canine to canine communication).
+We have since discovered and taken full advantage of our ability to breed for particular traits, but being human we have taken this to extremes which are often not in the best interests of the dog.
+Many have health problems and some cannot perform normal canine to canine communication).
 Desmond Morris has identified over 1,000 separate breeds.
 What they all have in common is that they are utterly dependent on their human carers.

 So, who let the dogs in?
 They let themselves in….. but we locked the door.